matthew-brett/pydagogue/_sources/floating_point.txt

 Now set the significand to 1.0 and the exponent to be 24.
 This is $1 * 2^{24}$ -
 or 16777216.
-By setting the exponent to one greater than the number of significand digits, we have pushed the floating point one digit past the end of the significand, and got an extra implied 0 ("1." followed by 23 zeros, followed by an implied 0).
+By setting the exponent to one greater than the number of significand digits, we have pushed the floating point one digit past the end of the significand, and got an extra implied 0 (1 followed by 23 zeros, followed by an implied 0, followed by the floating point).

 The smallest possible increase we can make to this number is to replace the final 0 in the significand with a 1.
 But, because we've pushed the floating